-These are clearly objectives that should play an important role for every company.
+These clearly are objectives that should play an important role in every company.
 Churn Management has only been in the focus of conceptual and empirical research for about 20 years and is, in addition to new customer acquisition and customer loyalty, part of Customer Relationship Management (CRM).

 After Stauss and Friege (1999), Churn Management is divided into 3 stages:

 Schüller (2007) divided Churn Management into 5 steps:

 1. Identification of customers who have cancelled or want to cancel 2.
 Analysis of the causes that lead to termination 3.
 Planning and implementation of recovery concepts 4.
 Success control and optimization of measures 5.
 Churn prevention

 The aim is to reduce the costs of customer retention programs and to increase their success rate by targeting, and at best recovering, those who wish to terminate their business relationship.
 This can increase sales and help achieve overall goals.
 As part of a CRM strategy, Churn Management is defined as how customers at risk of migration are to be addressed and processes optimized.

 Companies, of course, try to retain their customers as best they can and keep the churn rate as low as possible.
 Especially in contractual business, Churn Management takes a vital role as it is generally easy to check whether the customer is actually prepared to terminate - or has already - terminated their contract.
 In the case of non-contract-based customer relationships, the definition of the customer as such becomes more difficult, which is why customer loyalty programs in the form of loyalty cards, bonus programs, clubs, and other marketing tools to identify individual customers become more and more popular.